 Disability Living Allowance (DLA)

 This is a benefit for people with disabilities who have care or mobility needs.
-It is being replaced by PIP.
+It has been replaced by PIP.
 New claims for DLA can only be made for children under 16.

 Starting a course of study should not affect a student's entitlement to Disability Living Allowance, provided the student still fulfils the eligibility criteria.